xiongrxchn/IntelBri.github.io/index.md

 ### 1.1 Motivation

 Reliable and cost-effective routine monitoring of road conditions can lead to timely preventive action.
 The traditional approach to road damage detection is to use manual reporting of the presence of potholes on the roads.
 Due to the sheer size of the roadway networks, manual inspections are typically unavailable in terms of labor and cost.
 Road conditions are naturally sensed from a moving entity that can measure vibrations and impulses during a drive [4].
-We design and implement a mobile Raspberry Pi system, which is called Patrolman, for Road Pothole Inspection.
+We design a mobile Raspberry Pi system - Patrolman, for road pothole inspection.
 Patrolman uses the three-axis accelerometer and GPS sensor deployed on Raspberry Pi system, relying on the mobility of cars (we use a toy car) to sense the vibration response of the roads being monitored.

 ### 1.2 Goals

-The main goal of this project is to establish and calibrate an IoT based bridge health monitoring and evaluation system.
-This system enable the integration of distributed sensors for continuous, portable, and real-time monitoring for bridges.

-- integrate multiple sensors to monitor the vibration, climatic conditions, and traffic flow signals;

-- apply de-noise algorithms to detect and remove anomorly signals from the sensors;

-- establish and predict the time series of physical signals;

-- identify the alarming signals from sensors and issue an alarm with the buzzer.
+This project presents an alternative system – Patrolman, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
+It uses the mobility of the participating vehicles, gathering data from the six-axis accelerometer and GPS sensors, and processing the data to assess road surface conditions.
+This project will provide an affordable sensing method to conduct pavement condition assessments.

 ## 2 For Progress Reports